mbensmida/sphinx-poc/docs/Administration/Organization/Manage_Users.rst

 **Documents**

--  Their account will not be listed when someone `adds permissions on content <#PLFUserGuide.ManagingYourDocuments.WorkingWithBasicActions.ManagingPermissions.Adding>`__, sets permissions on `public tags <#PLFUserGuide.AdministeringeXoPlatform.ContentAdministration.WorkingWithExplorer.Tags.SettingPermissionsOnPublicTags>`__ or `category trees <#PLFUserGuide.AdministeringeXoPlatform.ContentAdministration.WorkingWithAdvancedConfiguration.Categories.AddingCategoryTree>`__, or
+-  Their account will not be listed when someone :ref:`adds permissions on content <ManagingPermissions>`, sets permissions on :ref:`public tags <SettingPermissionsOnPublicTags>` or :ref:`category trees <Categories.AddingCategoryTree>`, or :ref:`adds or edits <ViewsIneXoPlatform.AddingView>` a view <ViewsIneXo>`.
-   `adds <#PLFUserGuide.AdministeringeXoPlatform.ContentAdministration.WorkingWithExplorer.Views.ViewsIneXoPlatform.AddingView>`__/`edits
-   a
-   view <#PLFUserGuide.AdministeringeXoPlatform.ContentAdministration.WorkingWithExplorer.Views.ViewsIneXoPlatform.EditingView>`__.

--  They will no longer receive any email from the `Document Watch feature <#PLFUserGuide.ManagingYourDocuments.WorkingWithBasicActions.WatchingUnwatchingDocument>`__.
+-  They will no longer receive any email from the :ref:`Document Watch feature <WatchingUnwatchingDocument>`.

--  Their documents in the `Personal Document drive <#PLFUserGuide.AdministeringeXoPlatform.ContentAdministration.WorkingWithExplorer.Drives>`__ will be remained.
+-  Their documents in the :ref:`Personal Document drive <WorkingWithExplorer.Drives>`
+   will be remained.

 **Forum**

--  Their account will not be listed when someone sets `topic permissions <#PLFUserGuide.BuildingYourForum.RegularUser.Topics.CreatingTopics.SelectingTopicPermissions>`__/`forum permissions <#PLFUserGuide.BuildingYourForum.Administrator.ManagingForums.SettingForumPermissions>`__, `adds restricted audience <#PLFUserGuide.BuildingYourForum.Administrator.ManagingCategories.AddingCategories.AddingRestrictedCategories>`__ or `grants permissions <#PLFUserGuide.BuildingYourForum.Administrator.ManagingCategories.AddingCategories.SettingCategoryPermission>`__ in forum categories.
+-  Their account will not be listed when someone sets :ref:`topic permissions <CreatingTopics.SettingTopicPermissions>`/ `forum permissions <SettingForumPermissions>`, :ref:`adds restricted audience <AddingRestrictedCategories>` or :ref:`grants permissions <SettingCategoryPermission>` in forum categories.

--  They will not receive any email from the `Watching feature <#PLFUserGuide.BuildingYourForum.RegularUser.Watching>`__, `private message <#PLFUserGuide.BuildingYourForum.RegularUser.PrivateMessages>`__ or `my subscriptions <#PLFUserGuide.BuildingYourForum.RegularUser.UserSettings.EditingSubscriptions>`__.
+-  They will not receive any email from the :ref:`Watching feature <Regularusers-Watching>`, :ref:`private message <Regularusers-PrivateMessages>` or :ref:`my subscriptions <Edit-subscription>`.

 **Spaces**

--  Their account will not be listed when someone `invites members <#PLFUserGuide.WorkingWithSpaces.ManagingSpaceSettings.ManagingMembers.InvitingMembers>`__ to join a space.
+-  Their account will not be listed when someone :ref:`invites members <InvitingMembers>` to join a space.

--  Their account is still available in Space SettingsMembers, but impossible to be
+-  Their account is still available in Space SettingsMembers, but impossible to be :ref:`promoted/demoted <PromotingDemotingMember>` or :ref:`removed <RemovingMember>`.
-   `promoted/demoted <#PLFUserGuide.WorkingWithSpaces.ManagingSpaceSettings.ManagingMembers.PromotingDemotingMember>`__
-   or
-   `removed <#PLFUserGuide.WorkingWithSpaces.ManagingSpaceSettings.ManagingMembers.RemovingMember>`__.

 -  Their account will not be listed or searchable in SpaceMembers.